alainmucyo/bookstore-api/README.md

 2. Generate a launch json file by clicking on the `Run` button on the right side of your VSCode IDE
 3. You can set the `PORT` you want to use in the `.env` file, if you don't set it the api will run on `3000` by default.
 4. Congratulations!
 You have successfully launched bookstore API!
+5. You can now test the API using Postman with attached postman collection.

 ### Launch with Docker